 BARCELONA & CATALUNYA

 Fly in and out of Barcelona.
 Take trains to visit neighboring towns of Girona, Sitges and Figueres.
 See Gaudi's Sagrada Familia or Casa Vicens, explore museums showcasing the works of Salvador Dali and Picasso or enjoy a wonderful concert in the Palau de la Musica.
 Take a unique food tour where you'll visit a market to buy all your ingredients and then have a cooking class to learn how to make the perfect paella.
 Go for a bike ride through centuries-old vineyards that ends with a tasting of cava - our famous sparkling wine.
-Explore the winding streets of the medieval village of Besalu, take a hotair balloon ride over the Catalan countryside and enjoy an evening on the Mediterranean in your private sailboat as you savor a glass of wine and a beautiful sunset.
+Explore the winding streets of the medieval village of Besalú, take a hot air balloon ride over the Catalan countryside and enjoy an evening on the Mediterranean in your private sailboat as you savor a glass of wine and a beautiful sunset.

 MADRID & CASTILLE y LEON

 Fly in and out of Madrid.
 See the Prado, Reina Sofia, & Thyssen Museums and do a city walking tour.
 Visit the Royal Palace and check out the El Rastro flea market.
 Pick up a rental car and drive to Segovia.
 See the magnificent Roman Aqueduct and the most spectacular castle in Spain - the Alcazar fortress.
 Enjoy the beautiful landscape in the Sierra de Guadarrama National Park.
 Go on an olive oil tour in Toledo.
-Visit Spain's oldest university in Salamanca and experience the famous dish of Castille y Leon - cochinillo.
+Visit Spain's oldest university in Salamanca and experience the famous dish of Castille y Leon - cochinillo (roast suckling pig).
 See the windmills in Consuegra that inspired Cervantes' Don Quixote.
-On your way back to Madrid, stop at some of the surrounding villages such as Avila to see its old surrounding wall from medieval times, hike in Cercedilla's mountains and swim in its natural pools, and marvel at the famous hanging houses of Cuenca.
+On your way back to Madrid, stop at some of the surrounding villages such as Avilá to see its old surrounding wall from medieval times, hike in Cercedilla's mountains and swim in its natural pools, and marvel at the famous hanging houses of Cuenca.

 ANDALUCÍA | SEVILLE, GRANADA, MALAGA